funilrys/PyFunceble/docs/components/mining.rst

     mining: True

-into your personal :code:`.PyFunceble.yaml` or use the :code:`--mining` argument from the CLI to reactivate it.
+into your personal :code:`.PyFunceble.yaml` or use the :code:`--mining` argument from the CLI to activate it.